 It automatically backs up my entire computer and any external hard drives attached to the computer for a small monthly fee.
 Backblaze sends a monthly email with your backup info’s status.
 Here’s a link for Backblaze.

-Using Picture Keeper has been an effortless way for me to find and backup your photos that were embedded in a photo app or software.
+Using Picture Keeper has been an effortless way for me to find and back up your photos that were embedded in a photo app or software.
 Although, Picture Keeper will only backup jpegs and maybe raw files.
 Picture Keeper sells a different product for video files.
 In a future post, I’ll discuss in more detail backup options.
-So Back-up is the 4th step with organizing your digital photos.
+So back up is the 4th step in organizing your digital photos.

 Step 5: Move Files